Sponsored Link •

 The similar syntax allows Java developers to very quickly come up to speed by not having to really learn a brand new language.
 They can just focus on learning the slight differences from Java syntax, and learn how to actually use the ActionScript 3 language within the context of the Flash Virtual Machine.

 One of the biggest differences from Java is optional static typing in ActionScript 3.
 When I came from Java to Flex, I was struck by the fact that I didn't have to type everything.
 I could type things, when I felt that typing was important, and when I wanted code hinting in the IDE, and compile and runtime type checking, but then there were places when typing didn't matter so much.
 There are places when you can leave things untyped or, to put it differently, dynamically typed.
 Optional typing made me have to do a bit of a mental shift from how I, as a typical Java developer, really saw languages.

-declaration is almost the same, with the one difference that we put
+package declaration is almost the same, with the one difference

 Instead of declaring methods, you explicitly have to say that

 and your function's return types are specified with a colon after

 the function name.
 Variables are defined with the

 var keyword, followed by the variable name, and then